kailaix/ADCME.jl/docs/src/second_order_optimizer.md

 [^trust-region]: A.R.
 Conn, N.I.
 Gould, and P.L.
 Toint, "Trust region methods", Siam, pp. 169-200, 2000.

-## Model Problem: Static Poisson's Equation
+## Example: Static Poisson's Equation

 In this example, we consider the Poisson's equation